psopuch93/JPetStore_tests/README.md

 # JPetStore_tests
-This repository contains automatic tests with Python Robotframework
+This repository contains automatic tests with Python Robotframework.

+Tests include demo pet store functionality https://petstore.octoperf.com/

 # How to run it